-Certain characteristics related to sexual activity allow to differentiate between the causes of pain.
+Certain characteristics related to sexual activity allow for differentiation between the causes of pain with sexual intercourse:

-Pain with sexual arousal or foreplay may be caused by pudendal neuralgia or pelvic congestion.
+Pain with sexual arousal, sexual pain, or foreplay may be caused by pudendal neuralgia or pelvic congestion.

-Pain with entry may be caused by pelvic floor muscle spasm.
+Pain with entry or painful intercourse/painful sex may be caused by pelvic floor muscle spasm.

 Pain with deep thrust may be caused by endometriosis or adhesions.